qgis/qgis-feed/README.md

 Users with `superadmin` flag will be notified by email when an entry is added to the feed and will be able to publish the entry.

-For title and content fields, a hard limit on the number of characters allowed is configurable in administration page (Character limit configurations).
-The field name values are `title_field` or `content_field`.
+For content field, a hard limit on the number of characters allowed is configurable in administration page (Character limit configurations).
+If not set, max characters value for this field is 500.
+If you want to add a custom max characters for this field, the field name value should be `content`.
-***Currently, the Django server requires a reload after each modification to the character limit configuration for the changes to take effect.***

 ## Endpoint and accepted parameters